-The construction of a new port terminal at Tilbury detailed below has been progressing nicely and is due for completion in June 2020.
 The multi-million project is categorised as a ‘Nationally Significant Infrastructure Project’, and known as Tilbury2.
 It is believed that the Port of Tilbury, long regarded UK’s fastest growing port, benefits the south east of England by delivering fast, modern distribution services.
 Construction contractors Graham won the tender to carry out this project.

 This ambitious project began in 2018, and is running to schedule, expecting to provide around 1,000 new homes over 5 years.
 Flats and houses will be available for: